MacKend History, Family Crest & Coats of Arms

 Some of the MacKend family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the MacKend family to the New World and Oceana
+Migration of the MacKend family

 Scottish settlers arrived in many of the communities that became the backbones of the United States and Canada.
 Many stayed, but some headed west for the endless open country of the prairies.
 In the American War of Independence, many Scots who remained loyal to England re-settled in Canada as United Empire Loyalists.
 Scots across North America were able to recover much of their lost heritage in the 20th century as Clan societies and highland games sprang up across North America.
 Early immigration and passenger lists have documented some of the first MacKends to arrive on North American shores: John MacKane settled in Carolina in 1806; Alexander, John, Peter, Thomas MacKane all arrived in Philadelphia between 1840 and 1860; James MacKean settled in Carolina in 1767.